official-imvoiid/WebDev/README.md

 ## 🛠 Tech Stack
 - React.js
-- (Add other technologies as needed)
+- (Other technologies to be added)

-## 📌 Features (Planned)
+## 📌 Planned Features
-- Donation Platform
+✔️ Donation Platform
-- Volunteer Registration
-- Awareness Blog
+✔️ Awareness Blog

 Stay tuned for updates!

 ---

 # 💻 Voiid
-*A Personal Portfolio - Under Construction*
+**A Personal Portfolio - Under Construction**

 Voiid is my personal portfolio website, designed to showcase my projects, skills, and achievements in web development and cybersecurity.
 Built with **React** and modern web development technologies, this site will serve as my digital identity.